OSDH reports 151 new COVID-19 cases, 3 deaths Saturday in Oklahoma

 Garfield County Health Department still is waiting on more than 450 test results from the previous week, when all nursing home staff and residents were tested.
 The department also resumed testing this week after a short pause to allow processing labs time to catch up to a higher number of incoming COVID-19 specimens.

-Testing resume Thursday, said Maggie Jackson, OSDH regional director of community engagement and health planning for District 2.
+Testing resumed Thursday, said Maggie Jackson, OSDH regional director of community engagement and health planning for District 2.

 State numbers